lincex7845/torre_recommender/README.md

 # torre_recommender
-Recommendation System to build networking opportunities in Torre
+A prototype of Recommendation System to build networking opportunities by using data from Torre API.